 Playing levels 1 to 20, you won’t notice any of the restrictions while questing.
 Just try out the different classes, and see what you like.
 At level 20, you should have a good idea of what a class is like.
 Starting over once you’ve gotten to 20 is not a big deal.
 It is a small time investment at this point, and it’s more important to be playing a class you like.
 Find a class you enjoy so that you can stick with it and enjoy it.

-You won’t be able to equip Artifact gear unless you purchase an unlock with Cartel Coins or from the Galactic Trade Market.
-This is fine, Artifact gear is not necessary until level 55.
+You won’t be able to equip Artifact gear until level 51 unless you purchase an unlock with Cartel Coins or from the Galactic Trade Market.
+This is fine, Artifact gear is not necessary.
 Sell them to a vendor or on the Galactic Trade Market.
 You’ll just make more credits!

 Without a subscription, you can only get one profession.
 Preferred account status can get two.
 This is not a problem.
-You can buy extra Profession unlocks from the Galactic Trade Market, but you won’t want to until you hit 50.
+You can buy extra Profession unlocks from the Galactic Trade Market, but you won’t want to until you hit 60.
 If you take three professions, you will eat up more credits than you make while leveling.
 This will leave you unable to buy skills at the level they become available.
-Right now is a good time to run gathering missions with any gathering skill thanks to the Galactic Strongholds expansion.
+Right now is a good time to run gathering missions with any gathering skill thanks to the Galactic Strongholds and Shadow of Revan expansions.

 If you have Preferred status, I recommend one of these combinations: